notatuta/repeat-accumulate/README.md

 In this example RA code is used as a systematic code with *Q=3*.
 First 64x64 transmitted *data bits* contain a copy of the orginal, followed by 64x64x3 *parity bits* that were created using the above logic.

-Instead of sending all parity bits, it's possible to send every *A*th parity bit, with very little change in decoding logic.
-But in this example *A=1*.
+Instead of sending all parity bits, it's possible to send every *A*th parity bit, with little change in decoding logic, but in this example *A=1*.

 Here is the transmitted message after adding exactly the same noise as in the first example: